KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Typo: Found `Magic Mirror` in file `.gitignore`: Replace it with `MagicMirror²`.
 2. Typo: Found `Magic Mirror` in file `MMM-YouLess.js`: Replace it with `MagicMirror²`.
+3. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-YouLess.js`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Typo: Found `Magic Mirror` in file `youless.css`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `youless.css`: Replace it with `MagicMirror²`.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+7. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-YouLess2 by eckonator](https://github.com/eckonator/MMM-YouLess2)

 1. Typo: Found `Magic Mirror` in file `.gitignore`: Replace it with `MagicMirror²`.
 2. Typo: Found `Magic Mirror` in file `MMM-YouLess2.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `new Date()` in file `MMM-YouLess2.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+4. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-YouLess2.js`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+7. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-7. Typo: Found `Magic Mirror` in file `styles.css`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `styles.css`: Replace it with `MagicMirror²`.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [EXT-YouTube by bugsounet](https://github.com/bugsounet/EXT-YouTube)